Academic Senate ConstitutionAs amended in Spring 2021

-In order to implement its purpose, the Faculty Senate may request information from or meet with (a) Governing Board or any of its members, (b) administrative officers, or (c) any Chaffey College or campus agency or its representatives.
+In order to implement its purpose, the Academic Senate may request information from or meet with (a) Governing Board or any of its members, (b) administrative officers, or (c) any Chaffey College or campus agency or its representatives.

 53203, Page 5

-Copies of all Faculty Senate minutes and relevant communication shall be exchanged between the senate and the administration, between the Senate and the Governing Board and shall be distributed to all members of the faculty and administration.
+Copies of all Academic Senate minutes and relevant communication shall be exchanged between the senate and the administration, between the Senate and the Governing Board and shall be distributed to all members of the faculty and administration.

-- If a meeting of the eelectorate is requested under Section 5 (a), the Faculty Senate president shall send to each member of the electorate a written notice of the scheduled date and time of the meeting.
+- If a meeting of the eelectorate is requested under Section 5 (a), the Academic Senate president shall send to each member of the electorate a written notice of the scheduled date and time of the meeting.
 Such notification shall be submitted to the electorate no later than five (5) school days before the scheduled meeting.
-The meeting shall be held within fifteen (15) school days of the date the request was submitted to the Faculty Senate president.
+The meeting shall be held within fifteen (15) school days of the date the request was submitted to the Academic Senate president.

 - All meetings of the electorate under section 5 (b) shall be presided over by the senate president or by his/her appointee and shall be regulated by the same procedural rules that govern meetings of the senate.

-- Any resolution passed at such a meeting by a majority of those present but not less than one-third of the total electorate shall be binding on the Faculty Senate.
+- Any resolution passed at such a meeting by a majority of those present but not less than one-third of the total electorate shall be binding on the Academic Senate.
 A member of the electorate must be physically present in order to vote.

 All matters not specifically proved for in this constitution or its by-laws shall be resolved according to Robert's Rules of Order (latest edition).

 All proposed amendments shall be presented in writing to the electorate at least ten (10) school days prior to voting.
-The Faculty Senate shall conduct the election, which shall be held within twenty (20) school days after the proposal has been presented to the electorate.
+The Academic Senate shall conduct the election, which shall be held within twenty (20) school days after the proposal has been presented to the electorate.

 A simple majority vote of the electorate shall be required to amend this constitution.